-Description 2022 2023 2024 Maximum distance travelled for business purposes per annum: unlimited unlimited unlimited Maximum rate per kilometre paid (cents): 382 418 464
+Description 2023 2024 2025 Maximum distance travelled for business purposes per annum: unlimited unlimited not available Maximum rate per kilometre paid (cents): 418 464 avaiidDlE

 This alternative is not available if other compensation in the form of a travel allowance or reimbursement (other than for parking or toll fees) is received from the employer in respect of the vehicle.
 In such an instance the reimbursive travel allowance will be taxable and expenditure for business travel could be claimed in the same manner as with a normal travel allowance.